Teachers have it all.

-Teachers have it all.
 They only work from 9-3, get all those holiday breaks and play with kids all day, right?

 A teacher’s work doesn’t begin when the bell rings and certainly doesn’t end when the holidays start.
 Teachers learn to become experts at timing their toilet breaks and inhaling their lunch.
 They spend their free time planning engaging activities, scouring the internet to find useful resources, differentiating for each ability level, creating and marking assessments, setting homework, keeping up with countless emails and paperwork, meeting with parents and making displays.
 Not to mention running clubs at lunch time or after school, chasing students who missed assessments, attending meetings and writing reports … and that’s barely scratching the surface.

 I have always liked the idea of becoming a teacher.
 I was the little girl who read stories to her teddies and I even wrote tests for my poor little brother to complete.
 I don’t think I chose teaching, I think it chose me.

 Prac should therefore be taken very seriously.
-Learn everything you can from your supervising teachers and don’t be afraid to ask all of the questions you have.
+Learn everything you can from your supervising teachers and don’t be afraid to ask any and all questions.
 Take notes, reflect on your lessons and set goals for yourself to achieve in your next lesson.
 Good teachers never stop doing this.
-In fact, most teachers are perfectionists and are too hard on themselves.
-Don’t beat yourself up, you will make many mistakes and that’s okay.
-However, it isn’t okay to stop learning or to stop growing as a teacher if this is what you have decided to do.
+In fact, most teachers are perfectionists and are too hard on themselves (If you’re one of them, don’t beat yourself up, you will make many mistakes and that’s okay).
+That being said, it isn’t okay to stop learning or to stop growing as a teacher if this is what you have decided to do.

-I’ll never forget what one of my prac supervisors wisely told me, “the day you think you know it all as a teacher, is the day you should retire.”
+I’ll never forget what one of my prac supervisors wisely told me, “The day you think you know it all as a teacher is the day you should retire.”

-In my first two years I taught Year 5 and this is my second year teaching Year 2.
-Every class you teach will be completely unique, filled with challenges, interesting, troubled, happy and remarkable children.
-If teaching is meant for you, I can guarantee that you will never have a dull day.
-There is nothing like a child finally getting a concept – that light bulb moment is what it is all about and often brings tears to my eyes.
+In my first two years I taught Year 5 but I’ve since moved on to teach Year 2.
+Every class you teach will be completely unique, filled with challenges as well as interesting, troubled, happy and remarkable children.
+If teaching is meant for you, I can guarantee you’ll never have a dull day.
+There is nothing like a child finally getting a concept.
+That light bulb moment is what it’s all about and often brings tears to my eyes.